-JEANINE BASINGER is the chair of film studies at Wesleyan University and the curator of the cinema archives there.
-She has written nine other books on film, including A Woman’s View: How Hollywood Spoke to Women, 1930–1960; Silent Stars, winner of the William… More about Jeanine Basinger
+JEANINE BASINGER is the founder of the department of film studies at Wesleyan University and the curator of the cinema archives there.
+She has written eleven other books on film, including I Do and I Don’t; The Star Machine; A Woman’s… More about Jeanine Basinger

 Visit other sites in the Penguin Random House Network